 Each year, the Stanford Latino Entrepreneurship Initiative at Stanford University’s School of Business releases a national survey of Latino business owners in the U.S. to better understand their current experience.
-Though there are no data points or questions specific to roofing, some of the biggest takeaways do reflect how Latino roofing contractors continue to make an impact in multiple markets.
+Though there are no data points or questions specific to roofing, some of the biggest takeaways reflect how Latino roofing contractors continue to impact multiple markets.

-That’s only part of the calculated decision RC made to launch our Techos Y Mas free digital enewsletter in Spanish later this month.
-Sign up now for the latest news and insights geared toward the Latino roofing contractor.
+That’s only part of the calculated decision RC made to launch our Techos Y Mas free digital e-newsletter in Spanish later this month.
+Sign up for the latest news and insights about the Latino roofing contractor.

-Among the report's findings, more than 3 million people in the United States are employed by nearly 350,000 Latino-owned businesses -- the fastest-growing segment of the U.S. business population.
-Similarly, Latino representation in the roofing industry – and in leadership positions in particular -- has grown significantly across the United States over the past decade.
-The industry responded – first through specialized consultants and eventually by developing their own contractor enrichment initiatives with the growing Latino roofing workforce in mind.
+Among the report's findings, more than 3 million people in the United States are employed by nearly 350,000 Latino-owned businesses — the fastest-growing segment of the U.S. business population.
+Similarly, Latino representation in the roofing industry —particularly in leadership positions- has grown significantly across the United States over the past decade.
+The industry responded through specialized consultants and eventually by developing contractor enrichment initiatives with the growing Latino roofing workforce in mind.

-Many manufacturers, distributors and even large roofing companies are creating ways to engage this growing segment now, with the idea to support their success along the way.
-Multi-lingual workshops, networking events, virtual meet-ups and specialized trainings are just some of the ways companies in the roofing industry are reaching out.
+Many manufacturers, distributors and even large roofing companies are creating ways to engage this growing segment now, supporting their success along the way.
+Multi-lingual workshops, networking events, virtual meet-ups and specialized training are just some ways companies in the roofing industry are reaching out.

 “Hispanics are the future of the roofing industry, and why not help them be prepared and help them be the best they can be?” said Alan Lopez, who leads GAF’s Latinos in Roofing Summits across the country.

-Roofing Contractor first brought Latino roofing leaders together for a special meeting during the 2015 Best of Success conference in Phoenix.
-Many there predicted the growth of the Latino roofing workforce in the near decade since, but also signaled genuine worry about the lack of leadership training they were seeing industrywide.
-The need for future leaders to emerge from the next generation has only grow since then.
+Roofing Contractor first brought Latino roofing leaders together for a special meeting during Phoenix's 2015 Best of Success conference.
+Many predicted the growth of the Latino roofing workforce in the near decade but also signaled genuine worry about the lack of leadership training they were seeing industrywide.
+The need for future leaders to emerge from the next generation has only grown since then.

 “Not only does this provide us a direct access point to the Spanish-speaking roofers and crewmembers out there, but we’re doing our part to help uplift the Latino roofing contractor looking to establish or grow their business,” said RC Publisher Jill Bloom.

-Whether you’re a veteran roofer that’s worked your way up, or a new and just starting out, Techos Y Mas will feature a mix of English and Spanish content you won’t find anywhere else.
-We’re working hard with our partners to gauge the information needs and deliver the content they want to read, see or hear, exactly how they like to get it.
+Whether you’re a veteran roofer who’s worked your way up or a new and just starting, Techos Y Mas will feature a mix of English and Spanish content you won’t find anywhere else.
+We’re working hard with our partners to gauge the information needs and deliver the content they want to read, see or hear exactly how they like to get it.

 Sign up now and enjoy!